-Ochre is the work of Newcastle, UK-based artist, Christopher S. Leary.
-He has been crafting utopian, melancholic music since 2001, and has released albums on Toytronic, Benbecula Records, and Village Green.
+Ochre is the work of Newcastle, UK-based artist, Christopher Leary.
+He has been crafting utopian, melancholic music since 2001, and has released music on Toytronic, Benbecula Records, Village Green and Shipwrec.

-Christopher initially came to prominence while freely distributing his demos on black CDRs within various online music communities.
-He further raised his profile by winning a remix contest in 2002 for then Rephlex artist Global Goon, as well as winning another remix competition hosted by Nintendo the following year, for his Zelda remix.
+He initially came to prominence while freely distributing his demos on black CDRs within various online music communities.
+Leary further raised his profile by winning a remix contest in 2002 for then Rephlex artist Global Goon, as well as winning another remix competition hosted by Nintendo the following year, for his Zelda remix.

-Although primarily a studio musician, Ochre has performed live across the UK and Europe, playing at festivals such as Glade and Bloc.
+Ochre has performed live across the UK and Europe, playing at festivals such as Mira, Bloc and Glade.
 He has collaborated with artists such as Benet Walsh (The Collectors, Plaid, Leila) and David Sheppard (State River Widening, Ellis Island Sound).
 Leary is occasionally commissioned to compose music for film and television, and scored the award-winning animated documentary, ‘Centrefold’, as well as animator Domareen Fox’s award-winning animated short, ‘Dresslocked’.

-Outside of his own musical ventures, Christopher has operated his independent mastering service, Melograf Mastering, since 2009.
+Outside of his own musical ventures, Leary has operated his independent mastering service, Melograf Mastering, since 2009.